PrefectHQ/prefect/docs/guide/getting_started/introduction.md

 Welcome to Prefect!

-These docs will give you a gentle introduction to building data applications in Prefect Core.
+These docs will give you a gentle introduction to building data applications in Prefect.

 ## Thinking Prefectly